1990 Bantala rape case: Incident

 The police brought the naked bodies of the officers to the emergency department of Calcutta National Medical College at around 11:30 pm.
-Initially they were presumed to be dead, but later two of them was found to be alive and were admitted for treatment.
-One lady doctor who examined the dead woman fainted when she discovered a metallic torch in the vagina of the officer.
+Initially they were presumed dead, but later two of them were found to be alive and were admitted for treatment.
+A doctor who examined the dead woman, Anita Dewan, fainted when she discovered a metallic torch had been inserted inside her vagina.

 The injured driver was transferred to SSKM Hospital for treatment.
 He bore 43 wounds in his body caused by blunt, sharp and heavy weapons.
 His penis was smashed by the attackers.
 On 4 June 1990 at 5:40 am, he died.
-The autopsy of his body was carried out by Dr. Biswanath Kahali, a Medical Officer on Training Reserve of the Health Department.

 Investigation

-Prasanta Sur, the then Health Minister of West Bengal, defended the mob by contending that the victims might have been mistaken as child-abductors.
+Prasanta Sur, the then Health Minister of West Bengal, defended the mob, which consisted of members of his political party, by contending that the victims might have been mistaken as child-abductors.
+The chief minister Jyoti Basu also attempted to trivialized the incident.
 But there is controversy regarding actual cause of the incident.
-The then Chief Minister Mr. Jyoti Basu made a casual remark regarding the incident "Such incidents do happen, don’t they…Mistakes do occur…..” which was strongly criticized by the media all over India.
-However, the government carried out investigation and finally, the six accused in the case served life-imprisonment.